RAC-Git-Hub/python-challenge-1/README.md

 >11.
 Upon exiting the "for" loop, use list comprehension and "sum()" to
 >calculate the total price of the order and display it to the customer.
 Make
 >sure you multiply the price by the quantity in your list comprehension.
+## Collaborators
+Although this project was done indivdually, the skillset used to complete this assignment is a culmination of knowledge learned in the classroom setting that includes lecture materials, example programming from instructors, interactive and engaging dialogue in group settings among fellow students, independent internet researches, and some general programming guidance from sources such as CoPilot and ChatGPT.